bravotango/Code-Quiz/README.md

 # Code Quiz

+This application is a short code quiz on JavaScript.

+When the application loads, there are 2 buttons to choose from, 'Start Quiz' & 'View High Scores'.

-This application presents questions and list of choices to the user when the user clicks the 'Start Quiz' button.
-When a choice for a question is selected, the next question button is enabled.
-When time runs out or all questions have been answered.
-The user is presented with there score.
+When the user clicks the 'Start Quiz' button, questions and list of choices are presented to the user.

+By default, the 'Next Question' button is disabled.
+When a choice for a question is selected, the 'Next Question' button is enabled.

+When time runs out or all questions have been answered, the user is presented with their score.

 This quiz scoring is defined as: correct + (time left \* correct) - wrong.

 When the quiz is completed the user has the option to record their score, by clicking the 'Record Score' button then entering their initials.

-There is 'View High Scores' button, that the user can click to view the top 10 scores.
+Clicking the 'View High Scores' button will display up to the number stored in the variable 'highScoreDisplayLimit'.
+The application has 'highScoreDisplayLimit' set to 10.

 ## Satisfied Acceptance Criteria